-questions the Trustee budget and asserts that pre-deployment, site reconnaissance and mapping, limestone boulder deployment, restocking and monitoring costs are higher than industry costs.
+83 questions the Trustee budget and asserts that pre-deployment, site reconnaissance and mapping, limestone boulder deployment, restocking and monitoring costs are higher than industry costs.
 According to his expert report Polaris completed 18 coral settlements between 1997 and 2010.
 Four of these settlements were in Puerto Rico - two were completed in 1998 and two in 2010.
 These settlements were at least eight years old and none had comparable areas of injured coral resources.
 Additionally, the settled amounts did not include permitting, oversight or monitoring costs; therefore, which are included in this claim.
-Nor is it certain that the magnitude and type of damages in the cases cited by restoration action required, are equivalent to those in this claim.
-When the primary of the primary occurred decades previously and the comparison of costs to a present day restoration are not relevant to the costs in this Plan.
+Nor is it certain that the magnitude and type of damages in the cases cited by Sector or the primary restoration action required, are equivalent to those in this claim.84 Many other restorations cited by Sector of costs to a present day restoration are not relevant to the costs in this Plan.